MINDGRID-Systems/KNOW-HUB/README.md

 # KNOW-HUB
 KnowHub is a structured learning and knowledge platform that brings together general knowledge, current affairs, countries, and quizzes into one clean, interactive system.
 It helps users revise faster through bite-sized facts, organized sections, and engaging quiz tools, making learning simple, fast, and connected.
+KnowHub is a structured learning and knowledge system designed to bring together general knowledge, current affairs, quizzes, and curated facts into one clean, interactive platform.
+It transforms scattered information into organized, easy to navigate sections so users can quickly revise, explore, and test their understanding across topics like world affairs, countries, science, technology, and competitive quizzes.

+Built with a focus on clarity and engagement, KnowHub combines a modern dashboard style interface with bite sized learning cards, interactive quiz elements, and continuously updated knowledge modules.
+The goal is to make revision feel less like memorization and more like exploring a connected system of ideas.

+It is especially useful for students preparing for quizzes, MUNs, and academic competitions, as well as anyone interested in improving their awareness of global events and general knowledge in a structured way.